Marketing Automation 101 for Professional Services

 Marketing Automation Requires an Inbound Marketing Strategy

-In order to achieve internal marketing department efficiencies, upfront work needs to be done.
-An inbound marketing strategy will help guide the effort and great content will support the campaign message.
-Marketing automation is about nurturing a prospective client over a period of time.
+To achieve internal marketing department efficiencies, upfront work needs to be done.
+An inbound marketing strategy will help guide the effort, and great content will support the campaign message.
+Marketing automation is about nurturing a prospective client over some time.
 It is designed to take small steps toward educating desired audiences.
-Attached is a link to a campaign spreadsheet to help you build a plan for delivering targeted content to desired audiences.
+Attached is a link to a campaign spreadsheet to help you build a plan for delivering targeted content to selected audiences.

 - Market Segment and Client Profiling: Every firm should easily recognize the role of segmentation when it begins to focus on client needs and interests rather than service attributes.
-Taking the time to understand client group behaviors will help every marketer to define and focus the best content to effectively reach their intended audience, capture their interest and nurture the relationship.
+Understanding client group behaviors will help every marketer to define and focus the best content to effectively reach their intended audience, capture their interest and nurture the relationship.
 For more information on market segmentation, please read Market Segmentation: An Inbound Marketer’s “Social” Bread and Butter.

 - Align Campaign Goal Setting with Business Goals: The objective to sending a targeted email campaign is to educate and guide the prospective lead through the decision-making process.
 The decision-making process and associated business goals may vary by market sector.
 Make sure the campaign is in alignment to meet the goals associated with a given market sector and/or client profile.

 - Campaign Evaluation and Testing: It is essential to understand the effectiveness of each marketing campaign.
 Testing content by subject matter and evaluating subject lines and calls-to-action will help you refine and enhance to build audiences and prospective leads.
 An automated marketing campaign should always be finessed to keep content fresh and exciting.